jeremyButtler/bioTools/README.md

         sam file
       - can do sam file to sam file or by ref
     - not best program, but part of a bigger plan
+    - works on linux and plan9
   - illNano (freezeTB/fluDI; dugging edClust):
     - finds Illumina variants from tbCon tsv file and then finds nanopore reads mapping Illumina profile
+    - works on linux and complies plan9 (not tested)
   - maskPrim (freezeTB):
     - mask primer sites by coordinates (for sam file)
     - tsv file with coordinates is needed
+    - works on linux and plan9
   - samToAln (freezeTB/fluDI; dugging alingers):
     - convert sam file to human readable alignment
     - uses first reference from file [TODO: fix])
     - this is how to get a viewable alignment for alnwater
     - emboss like format, except the "|"'s are replaced with cigar symbols "SIDX=".
+    - works on linux and plan9
   - trimSam (find-co--infections):
     - trims soft masking off reads in sam file
     - filtsam can do this with `-trim` and has filtering options
+    - works on linux and plan9

 # genLib and genAln